Aiven-Open/klaw-docs/docs/docs/howto/schemas/My-schema-requests.rst

 For easy navigation use the dropdown to filter the requests which you are viewing by the status of the request.

 - all
-   View all requests that your team have created.
+   View all requests that your team has created.
 - created
    View all requests that have been created but are yet to be reviewed, approved, or declined.
-   These are your active requests which have yet to be actioned.
+   These are your active requests which are yet to be actioned.
 - deleted
    View all the requests which you have deleted.
 These are the requests which have been withdrawn from review and which will never be actioned.
 - declined